djhunt-ibm/agentic-ai-client-bootcamp/environment-setup/retail.md

 ![alt text](assets/image2.png)

 This will open the details page for the resource.
-Expand the `Launch in` drop down list and click on `IBM watsonx`.
+Expand the `Launch in` drop-down list and click on `IBM watsonx`.

 ![alt text](assets/image3.png)

-After opening the watsonx console, you can close both the Welcome and the Dive deeper popup windows.
-Now click the 'hamburger menu' on this page, again at the top left of the page, and select `View all deployment spaces`.
+After opening the watsonx console, you can close both the Welcome and the Dive deeper pop-up windows.
+Now, click the 'hamburger menu' on this page, again at the top left of the page, and select `View all deployment spaces`.

 ![alt text](assets/image4.png)

-In the following view, depending on whether you already ran a different lab, you may or may not see any deployment spaces listed.
+In the following view, depending on whether you have already run a different lab, you may or may not see any deployment spaces listed.
 However, here we will just create a new one.
 Click on the `New deployment space` button.

 ![alt text](assets/image5.png)

 Give the new space a descriptive name.
 All other fields are optional.
-The `Storage` field should be already filled in.
+The `Storage` field should already be filled in.
 Click on `Create`.

 ![alt text](assets/image6.png)